thunderpoot/webdelta/README.md

 ### Configuration

-You can customise the behavior and appearance of `webdelta.js` by adding the following configuration to your page:
+You can customise the behaviour and appearance of `webdelta.js` by adding the following configuration to your page:

 ```html
 <script>